 J. Ruth Salter

 I have a 35 year history of working as a Clinical Psychologist assessing and treating people psychological and psychiatric problems in the NHS.
-I now offer a private outpatient service from central Stirling.
+I now offer a private outpatient service from central Stirling, currently online only.

 I have evening appointments by arrangement.